Skip to Content

 Ella Quinney, Editor-in-Chief of The Ledger

-Ella Quinney is a junior, this is her third year in Publications.
-Quinney is co-Editor-in-Chief of the Ledger magazine.
-She can’t wait to work alongside her staff to produce the magazine this year.
-Outside of publications, she is Key Club’s editor and a member of Link Crew.
-She bakes, reads, and hangs out with her friends in her free time.
-Quinney is looking forward to a great year, in and out of the classroom.
+Ella Quinney is a senior, this is her fourth year in Publications.
+Quinney is Co-Editor-in-Chief of the Ledger magazine, along with a reporter for the website.
+She can’t wait to work alongside her staff to produce the magazine, and work on the website this year.
+Outside of Publications, she is Key Club’s editor and a member of DECA.
+Quinney bakes, reads, and hangs out with her friends in her free time.
+She is looking forward to a great last year, in and out of the classroom.